icyflame/gospec/README.md

 `--summary` option.
 It prints the output of failing tests by default.
 The bash function is fairly small and simple, so my assumption is that anyone who wants a different set of defaults will simply edit the bash function.

+## Limitations

+- Argument parsing in `gospec` is naive and works only if you pass them in the pre-defined order: `gospec [-h|-P] -C -O -S [package] regex`.
+I intend to fix this in a future release.

 ## License